Arjooohn/Metacrafters_Functions-and-Errors-ETH-AVAX/README.md

-# SimpleContract
+# Smart-Contract-Project

-`SimpleContract` is a basic Solidity smart contract that demonstrates the usage of three essential error handling mechanisms in Solidity: `require()`, `assert()`, and `revert()`.
+`Smart-Contract-Project` is a basic Solidity smart contract that demonstrates the usage of three essential error handling mechanisms in Solidity: `require()`, `assert()`, and `revert()`.
 These mechanisms help enforce conditions and handle errors in smart contracts.

 ## Contract Overview